United States one-dollar bill: Experimental issues

 Since 1933, the one-dollar bill has been the exclusive experimental denomination among circulating US currency (except for the Natick experiment in 1981, see below).
 The first experiment was conducted in January and February of that year to assess the effects of using different ratios of cotton to linen in the make-up of the bills.
 Series 1928A and 1928B silver certificates with serial number block letters X-B and Y-B were used as the experimental group; the Z-B block was used as the control group.
 The results of the experiment were inconclusive.

 In 1937, another test was conducted, similar in style to the 1933 experiment.
 This test used Series 1935 one-dollar bills.
 The particular notes used in this experiment can be identified by their serial numbers.
 Notes ranging from A00000001B to A06180000B and B00000001B–B03300000B were the experimental group and notes ranging from C00000001B to C03300000B were part of the control group.
 No conclusive results were found.

 A better known test was done in 1942 during World War II to test alternative types of paper.
 This was a precautionary measure in case the current type of paper supply could not be maintained.
-Series 1935A notes made of the special paper and were printed with a red "S" to the right of the treasury seal, while notes of the control group were printed with a red R. Because they have some collector value, fake red S's and R's have been applied to regular Series 1935A notes to try to pass them at a higher value; checking a note's serial numbers can prevent this.
+Series 1935A notes made of the special paper and were printed with a red "S" to the right of the Treasury seal, while notes of the control group were printed with a red R. Because they have some collector value, fake red S's and R's have been applied to regular Series 1935A notes to try to pass them at a higher value; checking a note's serial numbers can prevent this.
 Serial numbers of the R group range from S70884001C to S72068000C and serial numbers of the S group range from S73884001C to S75068000C.

 Sometime in the early to mid-1960s, the BEP experimented with a new firm, the Gilbert Paper Company, to see if they could duplicate the usual paper production.
-The BEP selected a series of notes printed by the Philadelphia FRB as the test subjects.
+The BEP selected a sequence of notes printed for the Philadelphia FRB (series 1963) as the test subjects.
 Serial numbers for this group range from C60800001A to C61440000A.